craiggoddenpayne/AgentXIII/README.md

 AgentXIII
 =========

-Entry for JS13k Contest - http://js13kgames.com/
+Completed Entry for JS13k Contest - http://js13kgames.com/
-The game is a space type game - so far the title screen is complete
+I dont think its that bad for my first game, the code needs refactoring a lot though!